Incitis/portfolio/README.md

 - **Three.js:** Integration of Three.js for designing 3D visuals, allowing an innovative presentation of my projects and skills through interactive renderings.

+- **React Three Fiber:** Integration of React Three Fiber for creating 3D visuals, allowing an innovative presentation of my projects and skills through interactive renderings.

+- **Tailwind CSS:** Leveraging Tailwind CSS for efficient styling, ensuring a clean and modern interface design.

+- **Framer Motion:** Implementing Framer Motion for animations, enhancing the overall user experience and providing dynamic interactions.

 - **Projects Section:** Highlighting my achievements through interactive 3D visuals, offering visitors a detailed view of each project.

 - **Immersive Experience:** Crafting an immersive user experience with animations, visual effects, and smooth navigation, providing a dynamic insight into my work.